FITNESS EQUIPMENT RECOMMENDATIONS

 PowerBlock Adjustable Dumbbells

 I know, I know....they aren't cheap.
-But here's why I invested in my own set of these bad boys: they save a LOT of space, adjust weights in a flash, and are durable.
-The set I use with my personal training clients is the "Classic" design, and is adjustable from 5 to 50 pounds in each hand.
-They make several types with various features now, and I've liked all that I've used.
-I've had several clients purchase their own set.
-They initially appear blocky, but I've never had anyone complain that their hand couldn't fit or felt boxed in, and in general I find that they feel like a typical dumbbell in your hands.
-There are alternatives out there, but having dealt with the ones that make use of vertically-positioned plates that get stuck in their base due to inferior locking mechanisms, I really do prefer the PowerBlocks.
+But here's why I invested in my own set of these: they save a LOT of space, adjust resistance in a flash, and are durable.
+They make several types with various features, and I've liked all that I've used.
+The "Classic" version is adjustable from 5 to 50 pounds in each hand, and I've had several clients purchase their own set.
+They initially appear blocky, but I've never had anyone complain that their hand couldn't fit or felt boxed in.
+There are alternatives out there, but having dealt with some that make use of vertically-positioned plates that get stuck in their base due to inferior locking mechanisms, I really do prefer the PowerBlocks.
 Remember, read reviews and make an informed choice.
 I have yet to encounter a problem with mine or my clients'.